 Birmingham Together Forum was launched by Birmingham Children’s trust in June 2018.
-The Forum is made up of fifteen unaccompanied asylum seeking children (UASC) in care and care leavers between the ages of 14 – 21, staff from Birmingham Children's Trust, Birimingham Virtual School and partner agencies from accross the city support the work of the young people.
+The Forum is made up of fifteen unaccompanied asylum seeking children (UASC) in care and care leavers between the ages of 14 – 21, staff from Birmingham Children's Trust, Birmingham Virtual School and partner agencies from across the city support the work of the young people.

 The young people who make up the Forum are very passionate about ensuring that young people arriving in the city are made to feel as welcome as possible.
 They want to ensure that all unaccompanied young people arriving in Birmingham are provided with essential items and are informed about the support available to them.

 Arriving in Birmingham as an unaccompanied asylum seeking child

 Most unaccompanied young people arriving in Birmingham lack even the most basic of necessities, many of them do not speak English and they all find themselves in an unknown culture.
 To help provide a warm welcome and some essential items, the Birmingham Together Forum have secured 200 ‘arrival packs’ and 200 ‘sleep packs’ and ‘survival kits’ from the Separated Children Foundation.

 150 of the donated packs are ‘arrival packs’.
 These duffle bag sized packs are crammed full of every day essentials from toiletries and towels to warm winter clothing and waterproofs.

 The ‘sleep packs’ contain sleep aids including pyjama tops, lavender pouches to aid sleep, sleep masks, earplugs and nightlights.